Observation of a resonant structure near the $D_s^+ D_s^-$ threshold in the $B^+\to D_s^+ D_s^- K^+$ decay

-Previously, only the Belle experiment analysed the $\Dsp\Dsm$ invariant-mass spectrum in processes involving initial-state radiation, where only $1^{--}$ charmonium(-like) states can contribute~\cite{Belle:2010fwv}.
-The \BuDsDsK process, given its large branching fraction measured in the accompanying paper~\cite{LHCb-PAPER-2022-019}, provides a good opportunity to study resonances in the $\Dsp\Dsm$ final states, both scalars and those of higher spin, such as the $0^{++}$ \mbox{charmonium(-like)} states $\chiczero(4500)$ and $\chiczero(4700)$ possibly having intrinsic $\cquark\cquarkbar\squark\squarkbar$ component~\cite{LHCb-PAPER-2020-044}, the well-known $1^{--}$ charmonium states, such as $\psi(4040)$, $\psi(4160)$, $\psi(4260)$, $\psi(4415)$ and $\psi(4660)$~\cite{PDG2020,4260:zheng,4660:zheng}.
+Previously, only the Belle experiment studied the $\Dsp\Dsm$ invariant-mass spectrum in processes involving initial-state radiation, where only $1^{--}$ charmonium(-like) states can contribute~\cite{Belle:2010fwv}.
+The \BuDsDsK process, given its large branching fraction measured in the accompanying paper~\cite{LHCb-PAPER-2022-019}, provides a good opportunity to study resonances in the $\Dsp\Dsm$ final states, both scalars and those of higher spin, such as the $0^{++}$ \mbox{charmonium(-like)} states $\chiczero(4500)$ and $\chiczero(4700)$ possibly having an intrinsic $\cquark\cquarkbar\squark\squarkbar$ component~\cite{LHCb-PAPER-2020-044}, the well-known $1^{--}$ charmonium states, such as $\psi(4040)$, $\psi(4160)$, $\psi(4260)$, $\psi(4415)$ and $\psi(4660)$~\cite{PDG2020,4260:zheng,4660:zheng}.

-In this Letter an amplitude analysis of about 360 reconstructed \BuDsDsK signal decays is presented, leading to the first observation of a near-threshold peaking structure in the \Dsp\Dsm system, denoted by $X(3960)$.
-This analysis is based on proton-proton ($pp$) collision data collected by the LHCb experiment at centre-of-mass energies of 7, 8 and 13\tev between 2011 and 2018, corresponding to an integrated luminosity of 9\invfb.
+In this Letter, an amplitude analysis of about 360 reconstructed \BuDsDsK signal decays is presented, leading to the first observation of a near-threshold peaking structure in the \Dsp\Dsm system, denoted by $X(3960)$.
+The analysis is based on proton-proton ($pp$) collision data collected by the LHCb experiment at centre-of-mass energies of 7, 8 and 13\tev between 2011 and 2018, corresponding to an integrated luminosity of 9\invfb.
+The \Dsp candidates are reconstructed via the $\Dsp\to\Km\Kp\pip$ decay.
 The details of the detector, data and simulation, selection criteria, background composition and \Bp invariant-mass fit can be found in the accompanying paper~\cite{LHCb-PAPER-2022-019}.